Relaxation of imbalance in a disordered XX model with on-site dephasing: Introduction

 In our work, we seek to understand and resolve this inconsistency.
 Upon carefully analyzing the relaxation, we see that several time scales emerge.
-Broadly speaking one has a regime where off-diagonal matrix elements of $\rho(t)$ are large, then a regime in which $\rho(t)$ becomes increasingly diagonal due to dephasing and the scaling variable is~\cite{MariyaMarkoPhysRevB.93.094205} $\tau=8\gamma t/W^2$, and finally a regime where the system starts to feel its finite size $L$.
-In fact, we argue that the `stretched exponential' is not a true (asymptotic) description for the relaxation.
-It holds only in a finite window, and is universal and independent of disorder type just in a linear-expansion regime, after which a non-generic disorder-dependent behaviour follows.
-Additionally, beyond a timescale, $\tau=8 \gamma t/W^2\sim1$, we show that the relaxation smoothly changes to $1/(L\sqrt{t})$ from the non-generic behaviour in open boundary conditions, which is also the standard result for clean systems with dephasing.
+Broadly speaking one has a regime where off-diagonal matrix elements of time-dependent density matrix of the system, $\rho(t)$ are large, then a regime in which $\rho(t)$ becomes increasingly diagonal due to dephasing and the scaling variable is~\cite{MariyaMarkoPhysRevB.93.094205} $\tau=8\gamma t/W^2$ ( where $\gamma$ and $W$ denote the strength of dephasing and disorder respectively), and finally a regime where the system starts to ``feel" its finite size $L$.
+In fact, we argue that the ``stretched exponential" is not a true (asymptotic) description for the relaxation.
+It holds only in a finite window and is universal and independent of disorder type just in a linear-expansion regime, after which a non generic disorder-dependent behavior follows.
+Additionally, beyond a timescale, $\tau=8 \gamma t/W^2\sim 5$, we show that the relaxation first smoothly changes to $1/t^{3/2}$ irrespective of boundary conditions.
+Subsequently, only for open boundary conditions, at large $\tau \sim L$, the decay asymptotically changes to $1/(L\sqrt{t})$, which is also the standard result for clean open boundary systems with dephasing.
 Finally, for finite size systems, an exponential decay occurs at the longest timescale, governed by the finite Liouvillian gap.

-Using a toy model involving three lattice sites, we find an expression of $I(\tau)$ analytically, using second order perturbation theory, that matches with numerics very accurately, till $\tau\sim 1$, without any fitting parameters.
-From the model, we show that the universal behaviour $I(\tau)=(1-\beta \sqrt{\tau})$ occurs for very short times $\tau\ll 1$, beyond which the non universal behaviour follows till $\tau\sim 1$.
+Using a toy model involving three lattice sites, we find an expression of $I(\tau)$ analytically, using second order perturbation theory, that matches with numerics very accurately, until $\tau\sim 1$, without any fitting parameters.
+From the model, we show that the universal behavior $I(\tau)=(1-\beta \sqrt{\tau})$ occurs for very short times $\tau\ll 1$, beyond which the non universal behavior follows until $\tau\sim 1$.

 We first provide a brief description of our main results in Sec.~\ref{summary} before going into the details later.